MicrosoftDocs/sdk-api/sdk-api-src/content/tlhelp32/ns-tlhelp32-processentry32.md

 ### -field dwFlags

-This member is no longer used, and is always set to zero.
+This member is no longer used and is always set to zero.

 ### -field szExeFile